ven0226/x9115Naruto/hw/code/8/Readme.md

 ## IV.
 Threats to validity:

 The ranking of optimizers might change if models other than DTLZ7 are used.
 The number of iterations used might also affect the raking of the optimizers.
-The current results man not hold for some cases  where certain optimizers perform better.
+The current results may not hold for some cases  where certain optimizers perform better.

 ## V. Future Work: